Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Morayfield - East has 19 active public transport stops.
-These are all bus stops.
-Two routes service these stops, offering a total of 274 weekly passenger trips.
+These are served by buses along two routes, offering a total of 274 weekly passenger trips.
+The average distance to the nearest stop for residents is 360 meters.

 Frequently Asked Questions - Transport